 Let our Licensing experts complete your RCFE License Application for you!

-CareerSmart expert consultants, including former employees and managers from Community Care Licensing (CCLD), can assist you in completing your California Residential Care Facility for the Elderly (RCFE) Assisted Living License Application to submit to the state for approval.
-Submitting and application to own and operate your own RCFE / Assisted Living facility in California can be a long and complicated process if you don’t know the system and if you’re not familiar with the process and what Licensing is looking for.
-We are here to make the process easier for you to navigate and to ensure you submit a license application that gets approved!
+CareerSmart expert consultants, including former managers from Community Care Licensing (CCLD), can assist you in completing your California Residential Care Facility for the Elderly (RCFE)/ Assisted Living License Application to submit to the State for approval.
+Submitting an application to own and operate your own RCFE / Assisted Living facility in California can be a long and complicated process if you don’t know the system and if you’re not familiar with the process and what Licensing is looking for.
+We are here to make the process easier for you to navigate and to ensure you submit a license application that gets approved without unnecessary delays.
 Here is what our RCFE application assistance fees include:

 - You complete a questionnaire that we use to complete all the state required forms and to develop your facility’s policies, procedures, job descriptions, staffing schedules, activity calendars, and more!

-- A meeting in our office, or a virtual meeting to deliver the completed RCFE License Application package which includes: 1) Originals with your signature to send to Licensing, along with your fees, 2) A hard copy for your records, and 3) An electronic copy of certain documents you’ll need to edit once your application is approved.
+- A meeting in our office, or a virtual meeting, to deliver the completed RCFE License Application package which includes: 1) Originals with your signature to send to Licensing, along with your application fee, 2) A hard copy for your records, and 3) An electronic copy of certain documents you’ll need to edit once your application is approved.

 - Help preparing for your meeting with Community Care Licensing, which will happen before you get Licensed, including sample questions to be prepared for and more!

 - Assistance with any edits to the RCFE /Assisted Living facility license application requested by Licensing.

 - Expert advice from our consultants from the time you start until the day your application is approved.
 We don’t close our file until your license is approved.

 Browse our services below or submit a request to speak to a consultant about your individual needs by filling out the form below.